The Web address of this

 are "social misfits," "hyperactive," disrespectful, "selfish," sneaky,

-lazy, rebellious, defiant, aggressive, hostile, arrogant, and so on.
+lazy, rebellious, defiant, aggressive, hostile, promiscuous, arrogant, and so on.
 You may empathize with such kids' caregivers as

 "trying their best with a bad child."
 Most over-busy parents and school